Harold Miner

-High school and college
+Early life and college

 A native of Inglewood, California, Miner first came to prominence as a high school player.
 A stand-out on his team at Inglewood High School, Miner's spectacular dunking ability resulted in his being given the nickname "Baby Jordan," in reference to fellow NBA high flyer Michael Jordan.
 In his junior year of high school he averaged 27 points per game, and in his senior year he averaged 28.
 He also recorded 48 points and 17 rebounds in one game when playing at Inglewood.

 Miner attended USC from 1989 until 1992.
 As a junior in what would be his final season with the team, Miner's play earned him Sports Illustrated magazine's selection as the college basketball player of the year over such notable candidates as Christian Laettner, Shaquille O'Neal, and Alonzo Mourning.
 Miner led the USC Trojans men's basketball team to the second seed of the Midwest region in the 1992 NCAA Division I men's basketball tournament.
 The Trojans were upset in the second round, however, falling on one of the most famous baskets in the tournament's history — a three-pointer at the buzzer by James Forrest of Georgia Tech, known as the "Miracle in Milwaukee."